ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ### Ensuring security of Ballerina standard libraries

-Security-sensitive functions and remote-methods of Ballerina standard libraries are annotated with the `@untainted` parameter annotation.
+Security-sensitive functions and remote methods of Ballerina standard libraries are annotated with the `@untainted` parameter annotation.
 This denotes that untrusted (tainted) data should not be passed to the parameter.

 For example, the `sqlQuery` parameter of the `ballerinax/java.jdbc` `select` remote method is annotated as `@untainted`.